High quality components

 Gluing

 Melamine resin gluing system GripPro-Plus, approved according to DIN EN 301:2018.
-This new generation of adhesive contains no hazardous substances to be declared.
+This new generation of adhesive does not contain any hazardous substances to be declared.
 With emission values of 1/10 of the permissible limits, these values correspond to those of natural wood.
 Finger-jointing partly with 1K polyurethane adhesives (PU)

 Cutting + joinery